sguzunov/docs/docs/glue42-concepts/02_application-management/02_javascript/app-management-js.md

 ## Restart and Shutdown

-The Application Management API is accessible through the [`glue.appManager`](../../../reference/glue/latest/appmanager/index.html) object.
+The App Management API is accessible through the [`glue.appManager`](../../../reference/glue/latest/appmanager/index.html) object.

-*See the JavaScript [Application Management example](https://github.com/Glue42/js-examples/tree/master/app-management) on GitHub.*
+*See the JavaScript [App Management example](https://github.com/Glue42/js-examples/tree/master/app-management) on GitHub.*

 To restart [**Glue42 Enterprise**](https://glue42.com/enterprise/), use the [`restart()`](../../../reference/glue/latest/appmanager/index.html#API-restart) method.
 This will close all running applications and their instances and then restart [**Glue42 Enterprise**](https://glue42.com/enterprise/):